tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-brewing-up-tech-on-tap.md

 All of this is being brought to you by our awesome sponsors, [Dell][9] and [Idera][10]!
 Make sure to thank them for their support!

 What is this excellent day of top-notch training, tasty lunch, and delicious microbrew going to cost you?
 Nothing!
-It’s a free event, thanks to the generosity of our sponsors. [**Register today!**][11]
+It's a free event, thanks to the generosity of our sponsors. [**Register today!**][11]

  [1]: http://www.techontap.org/
  [2]: /index.php/ITProfessionals/ProfessionalDevelopment/tech-on-tap-v1-1